nag9844/aws-lambda-container-deployment-with-terraform-usecase-7/docs/setup.md

 2. **Log Retention**: Shorter retention for non-production
 3. **Image Lifecycle**: Automatic cleanup of old images
 4. **Reserved Capacity**: Consider reserved capacity for production

-## Support and Maintenance

-1. **Regular Updates**: Keep Terraform and container images updated
-2. **Security Patches**: Monitor and apply security updates
-3. **Performance Monitoring**: Regular review of metrics and alarms
-4. **Backup and Recovery**: Ensure proper backup strategies

-For additional support, refer to the main README.md or create a GitHub issue.